 Budget: Rs 1000 per head approx.

 These were some of the places that you must visit when you are visiting Vizag.
-Worried about where you can stay when you are on a shoestring budget in Vizag ?
+Worried about where you can stay when you are on a shoestring budget in Vizag?
 I’m sure after visiting these amazing places on a budget, you don’t want to spend a lot on stay too.
 And that’s what I believe too.
 One of the ways to ensure you get your perfect hotel in your budget is FabHotels.
 They are a chain of hotels across India and have some amazing properties everywhere.
-In Vizag they have hotels in prime locations like Daba Gardens which are on a budget and include free breakfast.
+In Vizag, they have hotels in prime locations like Daba Gardens which are on a budget and include free breakfast.

 And one of the most convenient ways to book your room is using the FabHotels hotel booking app.
 The app has a clean UI and searching for hotels is quite easy.
-Navigating with in the app is quite easy.
+Navigating within the app is quite easy.
 Just key in the location you want to stay and choose from the list of hotels.
-(You know you want to get the best hotel in budget) Further, payments isn’t a trouble at all.
+(You know you want to get the best hotel in your budget) Further, payments aren’t a trouble at all.
 With many modes available – even pay at hotel, it’s very convenient to quickly book your room and enjoy a pleasant stay !
 And with Free Cancellation, you don’t have to ever worry about your trip !

 That was about Vizag on a shoestring budget – Backpacker’s Guide.
 Helpful or not ?
 Share your thoughts in the comments below or tweet to me at @atulmaharaj.